Yuliang-Lee/vue2-smooth-scroll/README.md

   {
     duration: 500, // Animation speed
     offset: 0, // Offset from element, you can use positive or negative values
-    cotainer: '', // the scroll container, default is window,use document.querySelector to query the Element }
+    container: '', // the scroll container, default is window,use document.querySelector to query the Element }
 ```
 ### Example: